algorandfoundation/xGov/Proposals/xGov-28: Algorand SVM Chain Proposal.md

-1. The first-ever rollup deployed to Algorand
+1. The first-ever SVM rollup deployed to Algorand
 2. A Solana virtual machine execution layer, so Solana programs can deploy to Algorand